Lakeland 50 2019 and one very proud #LakelandLegend

 My fuelling throughout was great.
 I’d made my own energy balls consisting of mainly date, nut butter, nuts and seeds, spices and protein powders, with added sea salt to help avoid cramps.
 Topped up with CP food such as jam butties, soup, the odd warm cuppa was perfect.
 I was even treated to a cake & custard desert at Chapel Stile which served to get me going again at my lowest point physically.
 Oh and the sweet juicy melons of Tilberthwaite!!!
 (That’s not a euphemism!)

 Chafing I escaped!
 Yay!!
-No blisters or chafing, thanks to ample use of Sudacrem and some carefully placed nipple plasters 😉 From climb out of Pooley Bridge shorts and ALL clothing was literally drenched.
-But for Sudacrem I would have suffered badly from both.
-I highly recommend it as it’s far cheaper too than many running/cycling specific products.
+No blisters or chafing, thanks to ample use of Sudacrem and some carefully placed nipple plasters 😉 From the climb out of Pooley Bridge, shorts and ALL clothing was literally drenched.
+But for Sudacrem I would have suffered badly from chafing and blisters.
+I highly recommend it as it’s also far cheaper than many running/cycling specific products.
 I need to learn a valuable lesson in clothing though.
 For some stupid reason I only packed an emergency base layer rather than another I could also wear during the event.
 For that reason I was incredibly thankful of the free Lakeland buff we were given as this provided valuable heat retention for me later on.

 Back to avoiding cramps.
 Another strategy was to consume two sachets of Dioralyte during my time on the course.
 This helped replenish vital salt loss.
 The only downside was later on.
 I’m really sorry to the poor woman who was behind me on final descent off Coniston fells.
 Couldn’t stop farting as the effects of the Dioralyte wore off 😆🤪.
 She probably heard my token “scuse me” and “pardon” many times.
 I have to admit to being beyond caring at that point.